Find a marijuana addiction treatment and rehab program that matches your recovery goals.

 What is Marijuana?

 Cannabis, also known as marijuana or street names such as weed or pot, is one of the most commonly used substances across the globe.
-Dried marijuana is most often smoked, but marijuana wax and oil are frequently added to various foods, such as cookies and brownies, and consumed orally.
+Most people smoke dried marijuana leaves.
+But marijuana wax and oil are frequently added to various foods, such as cookies and brownies, and consumed orally.

 Marijuana use can cause relaxation, drowsiness, impaired memory, slowed reflexes and impaired motor skills, bloodshot eyes, increased appetite, dry mouth, and paranoia.

-If you have a concern that you or a loved one has a problem with drugs or alcohol, Lighthouse Recovery Institute may be able to help!
-In our addiction treatment center patients meet with therapists weekly and have group therapy, ranging from 1 to 5 days each week.
+If you have a concern that you or a loved one has a problem with drugs or alcohol, Lighthouse Recovery Institute may be able to help.
+In our addiction treatment center, patients meet with therapists weekly and have group therapy, ranging from 1 to 5 days.
 Patients learn coping skills, relapse prevention strategies, and best practice methods for managing underlying conditions such as depression and anxiety.
-Individuals can learn useful techniques for life such as mindfulness that can be integrated into various avenues for long term success in recovery.
+Individuals can learn useful techniques for life, such as mindfulness, to promote long-term success in recovery.